jeskarr/02_cybersec_utilities/README.md

 pdf
 ```
 In this way you will be able to see on your left the memory addresses, on the center the bytes that make up the instructions and on the right the instructions themselves.

+### Patching with Radare2
-- To patch the instruction (once you've moved to the corresponding memory address) you can use:
+To patch the instruction (once you've moved to the corresponding memory address) you can use:
 ```C
 //to patch the assembly instructions wa new_instruction_in_ASM